 - Reconsider your need to travel due to high levels of crime in parts of the country.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

 - Hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services are more likely to be severe.
 See

-- If you are going to Haiti to undertake volunteer work, ensure you have made appropriate arrangements for placement prior to arrival.
+- If you're going to undertake volunteer work, make arrangements for a placement prior to arrival.
 See

 Entry and exit

 - There has been a serious cholera outbreak in Haiti since 2010.
-Mosquito-borne diseases, including malaria, are endemic.
+Mosquito-borne diseases, including malaria, are widespread.
 See

 - The January 2010 earthquake in Haiti caused many thousands of casualties and widespread damage to critical infrastructure, including health services, roads, telecommunications and other utilities, which are yet to be fully restored.